TenOfTen/node-test/README.md

 There should be an API endpoint that takes in the response.code and

 * Calls Facebook API to retrieve the phone number. **Code given:** [fbacckit.js](code/fbacckit.js)
-* Checks that the phone number IS NOT an existing phone number belong to any other user (All users have unique phone number).
+* Checks that the phone number IS NOT an existing phone number belonging to any other user (All users have unique phone number).
-* Generate a signed time-limited token (we use JWT) that contains a phone number
+* Generate a signed time-limited token (we use JWT) that contains the phone number
 * Returns that token to the calling web page so that it can be passed as a hidden field in the form.